Consensys/deposit-sc-dafny/wiki/correctness.md

     ...
 }
 ```
+The post-conditions ensure:

+1. that `Valid()` is preserved,
+2. the value that is returned at any point in time is the value that the root of the Merkle tree for `values` would have.
+To prove this Theorem, the source code of `get_deposit_root()` must be annotated by some
+loop invariants (properties) that are automatically checked by Dafny.

+The invariant-annotated source code for this function is [here](https://github.com/PegaSysEng/deposit-sc-dafny/blob/ee2710bfc88dc60777031ec1a6d18ab11f32a571/src/dafny/smart/DepositSmart.dfy#L298).

 The [proof of **Theorem 1**](https://github.com/PegaSysEng/deposit-sc-dafny/blob/e4de78df6636652ba8f4a2b270c7649904866594/src/dafny/smart/DepositSmart.dfy#L188) amounts to showing that `Valid` is preserved (note that in our code `branch` is stored in reverse order
 compared to the original algorithm and we use index `TREE_HEIGHT - i - 1` instead of `i`):